maxgrig/cardscan-xamarin-ios/CardScanBinding/sharpie/Pods/CardScan/README.md

 }
 ```

-## iOS 10 (Swift)
+## iOS 10 and older (Swift)

 CardScan makes heavy use of CoreML, which Apple introduced in iOS
 11. You can include the CardScan library in any projects that support
-a development target of iOS 10.0 or higher, but it will only run on
+a development target of iOS 9.0 or higher, but it will only run on
 devices that are running iOS 11 or higher.

 To check if a device supports CardScan at runtime, use the